seba--/hygienic-transformations/README.md

 Test modules `name::tests::TestStatemachineJava` and `name::tests::TestStatemachineSimple`.

-Module `lang::missgrant::base::Compile`.

 #### Compilation to Java

 Test module `name::tests::TestStatemachineJava`.

-The basic examples in of the paper involved compiling the simple state machine language to a simple imperative language.
+The previous case-study with state machines compiling the simple state machine language to a simple imperative language.
 In this case study, the state machines are compiled to Java using string templates.

 An example of a state machine that causes problems is `input/doors1-java-ill.ctl`.
 The reason is that it employs names that are also used by the compiler to implement the state machine.
 After importing the test module, invoke the function `compileIllCompiled1javaToDisk()` to inspect the incorrectly generated code.

 ```
-rascal> import name::tests::TestJava;
+rascal> import name::tests::TestStatemachineJava;
 rascal> compileIllCompiled1javaToDisk();
 ```